Josephine Connolly-Schoonen, PhD, RD

 We strive to develop, implement, evaluate and revise nutrition programs for patients, students and community members so as to provide cutting-edge and evidence-based programs that make a difference in people's lives and careers.
 Our faculty and staff provide a diverse and extensive array of nutrition services, including nutrition support in critical care, nutrition therapy for chronic disease prevention and treatment, nutrition education and support of women, as well as their infants and young children, development of policies and physical environments that support healthy food choices and nutrition education and training programs.
 Whether we are working on our rooftop micro-farm, calculating a tube feeding for a malnourished trauma patient or infant in the NICU, conducting a cooking class or supermarket tour, teaching carbohydrate counting to a patient with type 2 diabetes, or teaching micronutrient metabolism to our students, we are passionate and committed about nutrition and empowering the people we serve.

 - Dietetic Internship Program: The core teaching faculty work with the clinical faculty to implement The Stony Brook University Dietetic Internship Program, which has an emphasis in clinical nutrition therapy.
 The program includes comprehensive clinical rotations, a longitudinal research project, and a robust public health nutrition rotation including hands-on work in economically distressed communities and on our Stony Brook Heights Rooftop Micro-Farm.
 In addition, our internship program includes a comprehensive orientation and registration examination review.
-The Internship is 1215 hours in length from late August/early September to early June.
+The Internship is 1215 hours in length.
+The on-site track runs from early September to early June.
+The distance track runs from mid-July to late April.
 For more information, go to Dietetic Internship.

 Stony Brook Heights Rooftop Farm